-Admission Criteria: All secondary education students in biology, English, mathematics and social studies must have a cumulative GPA of 3.00 in their major courses as required in secondary education in order to be admitted to teacher education in the School of Education.
-In addition, to be fully admitted to the secondary teacher education program, a candidate must have completed an application form from the School of Education; passed the Test of Academic Proficiency (TAP) or ACT Plus Writing with a score of 22; passed an FBI Finger-printing Screening that encompasses a criminal background/sex offender check and a TB test.
+Admission Criteria: All secondary education students in biology, English, mathematics and social studies must have a cumulative GPA of 3.0 in their major courses to be admitted to secondary teacher education in the School of Education.
+In addition, to be fully admitted to the secondary teacher education program, a candidate must have completed an application form from the School of Education; passed the Test of Academic Proficiency (TAP) or ACT Plus Writing with a score of 22 and combined English/Writing of 19; passed the FBI Fingerprinting Screening that includes a criminal background/sex offender check and a TB test.

-Retention Criteria: Students admitted into teacher education must maintain a cumulative GPA of 3.00 in their major courses in order to remain in the teacher education program.
+Retention Criteria: Students admitted into secondary teacher education must maintain a cumulative GPA of 3.0 in their major courses to remain in the teacher education program.
 In order to enroll in methods courses, a candidate must be a fully admitted School of Education student.
-Candidates must have passed the Test of Academic Proficiency (TAP) or ACT Plus Writing with a score of 22, an FBI National Fingerprinting Screening that encompasses passing a criminal background/sex offender check, and the required TB test prior to enrollment in student teaching.
+Candidates must have passed the Test of Academic Proficiency (TAP) or ACT Plus Writing with a score of 22 and combines English/Writing of 19, the FBI National Fingerprinting Screening that includes passing a criminal background/sex offender check, and the required TB test prior to enrollment in student teaching.